Ad882/Smart-CO-monitoring/README.md

 ![Screenshot](illustrations/merged_terminal_applications.png)

-And here is a plot of a similation with Grafrana:
+And here is a plot of a simulation with Grafrana:

 ![Screenshot](illustrations/grafana.png)